collabnix/dockerbangalore/README.md

 ### [Play with Kubernetes](https://labs.play-with-k8s.com)

+Play with Kubernetes is a labs site provided by Docker and created by Tutorius.
+Play with Kubernetes is a playground which allows users to run K8s clusters in a matter of seconds.
+It gives the experience of having a free Alpine Linux Virtual Machine in browser.
+Under the hood Docker-in-Docker (DinD) is used to give the effect of multiple VMs/PCs.

+If you want to learn more about Kubernetes, consider the Play with Kubernetes Classroom which provides more directed learning using an integrated Play with Kubernetes commandline.

 #### [Docker Blog](https://blog.docker.com/)
 The Docker Blog is a great resource to find content!
 We post the latest Docker news including new releases and events like DockerCon there.